-Patch Homes is a new company offering you home equity financing without any monthly payments.
+Patch Homes (dba Noah) is a company that offers home equity financing without any monthly payments.
 Yes, the concept is new.
 However, shared equity agreements are becoming more and more popular with homeowners who want to access their equity without getting a loan.
 If you’re wondering what the catch is and how it actually works, you’re not alone.
 This Patch Homes review explains in detail how home equity loans without payments work, who they are designed for, and how to apply for one.

 First, here’s a little background on the company.
 Patch Homes was founded in May of 2016.
 In April of 2017, it raised $1 million in seed funding from Ventures, KIMA Ventures, Airbnb co-founder Nathan B., and other prominent fintech investors.

 The company’s mission?
-“Making home ownership more affordable and accessible for everyone,” says Co-founder Sahil Gupta.
+“Making homeownership more affordable and accessible for everyone,” says Co-founder Sahil Gupta.
 He adds, “Patch Homes is replacing a debt-based financing model (traditional loans, etc.) with a partnership-based financing model.”
 In 2020, Patch Homes was renamed as Noah.

-Let’s take a closer look at Patch Homes’ partnership-based financial model.
+Let’s take a closer look at Noah’s partnership-based financial model.

 Typically, when you want to borrow against the equity in your home, you apply for a home equity loan or home equity line of credit (HELOC).
 It usually involves a lengthy approval process and expensive closing costs.
-Once complete, you take on a new debt and make monthly repayments (which include interest) for a set term.
+Once complete, you start borrowing and make monthly repayments (which include interest) for a set term.

-With Patch Homes, you apply and receive a conditional offer sharing how much the company will lend you and what percentage they will charge (more on this in a moment).
+With Noah, you apply and receive a conditional offer sharing how much the company will lend you and what percentage they will charge (more on this in a moment).

 Now, here is where things get interesting.
-You pay back the money borrowed when you sell your home, move out, perform a cash-out refinance, or reach the expiration of the contract with Patch Homes.
+You pay back the money borrowed when you sell your home, move out, perform a cash-out refinance, or reach the expiration of the contract with Noah.

 When one of those events occur, your home will be appraised again and the appreciation or depreciation will be calculated (in the case of a sale, your home’s sale price will be used).
 “Instead of charging interest or monthly payments, we share in the future appreciation or depreciation of the property,” says Gupta.

-How to calculate the costs with Patch Homes
+How to calculate the costs with Noah home equity sharing

 The amount you repay will be calculated by multiplying the percentage you qualified for in the beginning by the amount of appreciation or depreciation on your home.
 Then, you will add or subtract the product from the total loan amount.